 On April 25, 2022, BigCommerce completed its acquisition of Bundle B2B Inc. ("Bundle"), a B2B eCommerce solution that provides advanced B2B functionality seamlessly with BigCommerce's platform.
 The total purchase price was \$7.7 million.
 We acquired Bundle because it is complementary to our core business and will allow us to expand our product offerings to our merchant base.
 The purchase price was based on the expected financial performance of Bundle, not on the value of the net identifiable assets at the time of the acquisition.
 This resulted in a significant portion of the purchase price being attributed to goodwill.
 The purchase price included the issuance of common stock in the amount of \$4.6 million, cash of \$0.8 million, an escrow withheld in the amount of \$0.9 million and \$1.4 million of contingent consideration.
 The amount held in escrow will be paid out on the first anniversary date with the issuance of the stock based on the fair value of our common stock on the date of payment.
 Of the \$1.4 million contingent consideration, \$0.7 million is tied to the migration of old merchants to updated plans over a 6-months period from acquisition date and the remaining \$0.7 million is tied to ongoing performance measures over a 12-months period from the acquisition date.
+Both the milestones were met by Bundle and we issued 87,865 shares of common stock in our fourth fiscal quarter of 2022 and 89,285 shares of common stock in our third fiscal quarter of 2023.
 The purchase price primarily included \$0.4 million of developed technology and \$7.3 million of goodwill that is not expected to be deductible for tax purposes.
 The identifiable intangible assets, which consisted of developed technology, have estimated useful lives of four years.
-The pro forma financial information assuming fiscal 2022 acquisition had occurred as of the beginning of the fiscal year prior to the fiscal year of the acquisition, as well as the revenue and earnings generated during the current fiscal year, were not material for disclosure purposes.
+The proforma financial information assuming fiscal 2022 acquisition had occurred as of the beginning of the fiscal year prior to the fiscal year of the acquisition, as well as the revenue and earnings generated during the current fiscal year, were not material for disclosure purposes.